Want to enjoy some of the best snorkeling in Hawaii? Keep scrolling for some amazing Hawaii snorkeling tips and hacks for your next Hawaii vacation!

-From snorkeling near dolphins on the Big Island to the resident sea turtle that lives in Kapalua Bay in Maui to snorkeling at Molokini Crater, it has been a great family activity to enjoy and create lasting vacation memories.
+From snorkeling near dolphins on the Big Island to the resident sea turtle that lives in Kapalua Bay in Maui to snorkel at Molokini Crater, it has been a great family activity to enjoy and create lasting vacation memories.

 Want to skip all the planning and just access my detailed Hawaii Itineraries complete with daily schedules, kid-friendly activities, and travel hacks?
 Click the button below.